Expanded story discussed and mentioned in: “Striking Eight Bells: A Vietnam Memoir.”

 The P-6-class Soviet-manufactured fast patrol boat had waited to ambush Newport News in the vicinity of Ile de Norway.
 Numerous rocks and pinnacles near the island made it difficult for Newport News’ radars to lock onto the patrol boat.
 The patrol boat’s relative bearing was also dead ahead, making it impossible for the cruiser’s 8-inch guns to fire a low angle shot (an electronics antenna on the forecastle blocked such shots).

 Newport News swung hard to the starboard to unmask the battery and commence firing.
 Within minutes, the contact appeared to be on fire.
 CIC then informed the bridge of two additional patrol boats 16,000 yards dead ahead.
 Newport News came hard port to bring its guns to bear on the new targets—a heading that now put the ship on a collision course with the shoals of Ile de Norway.

-“Blackbeard, this is Raven Four Four, inbound with a flight of two Corsairs.
+Almost immediately an answering voice came up loud and clear on the guard channel: “Blackbeard, this is Raven Four Four, inbound with a flight of two Corsairs.
 We have flares and Rockeye [cluster bombs] aboard,” Lieutenant (jg) William W. Pickavance of Attack Squadron 93 replied.
 Holloway cleared the two planes to attack.
 One of the A-7s illuminated the area with a flare while the other dropped a Rockeye, which along with gunfire from Newport News and Rowan, finished off the targets.
 Later, intelligence analysts credited Newport News with destroying one boat, Rowan with damaging a second, and the A-7 with “possibly sinking” a third.

 If you would like to purchase a copy signed by the author, George Trowbridge, with a “Striking Eight Bells” bookmark use this link: “Get a signed copy.”